chrlen/pure-probabilistic-programming/README.md

 ## Exact Inference

-This section contains publications that focus on or involve exact inference.
+This section contains publications that focus on exact inference.

 ### General